 This is ‘ideal’ because it encourages fewer and therefore longer naps.
 This can benefit a baby who gets a longer rest and also you!

 - SHORT NAPS – one sleep cycle or shorter.
 So 45 minutes max

 - LONG NAPS – naps longer than one sleep cycle.
 So 60 minutes to 2.5/3 hours, depending on your baby’s age

-There are a few tricks to encourage a baby to take longer naps, you can read about this here.
+There are a few tricks to encourage a baby to take longer naps, expect a post on this soon!